 Each individual mushroom species contributes a variety of beta glucan molecular structures.
 When you combine several species, you multiply the number of immune cell receptor sites that may be activated.

-While beta glucans have been the most studied component, mushrooms contain many other bioactive compounds and proteins that support immune function, too:*
+While beta glucans have been the most studied component, mushrooms and their mycelium contain many other bioactive compounds and proteins that support immune function, too:*